steadyyy66/steadyyy66.github.io/source/_posts/Experiences-in-MySQL-synchronous-component-Development.md

 Disadvantages: There's a chance of write failure, requiring compensation scripts.
 It has requirements on write order and significantly impacts the business, as every business process that needs dual-table writing needs to write to Elasticsearch.

 # Approach 2: Using compoment for writing, without developer effect, automatically synchronize data to Elasticsearch
-We researched several methods, considering the following points:
+We researched several Approaches, considering the following points:

 1. Activity: Those with only single-digit attention or never-raised issues can be directly disregarded.
 2. Usability: As is well known, many open-source products may become unusable due to version iterations, such as requiring specific environments, or may even be unusable when first open-sourced.